hopkinss/py_class/source/assignments.rst

     Create a program that
         1) Defines a random number - you will need to import random, see starter code below
         2) Continue to ask the user to input an integer until the value is correct
+        3) Alert the user if the guess is too high or low
-        3) If the user guesses the correct answer, print a congratulations message and leave the loop
+        3) If the user guesses the correct answer, print a congratulations message, tell the user how many tries it took, and leave the loop
         4) Allow the user to leave the loop anytime by typing **Q**

-        * Extra - display the number of guesses it took the user to arrive at the correct number

 Lesson 2